-By consuming most of your protein via meat, you can actually increase your cholesterol levels because meat is more than likely your main source of saturated fats which can cause heart problems (American Heart Association 2012).
+By consuming most of your protein via meat, you can actually increase your cholesterol levels because the meat is more than likely your main source of saturated fats which can cause heart problems (American Heart Association 2012).

 That being said, the quality of meat consumed determines how good/bad it is for you.
-Processed meats (hotdogs) are not nearly as healthy as red meat (grass-feed beef steak).
+Processed meats (hotdogs) are not nearly as healthy as red meat (grass-fed beef steak).
 In fact, unlike red meat, consumption of processed meats has been linked to heart disease (Micha et al 2010).

 It’s also known that high intake can have adverse effects on the kidneys and even the liver (edit: this is mostly for people with preexisting conditions), decreasing their efficiency (AFAA PFT: Theory and Practice 2010).